obfuscurity/mater/README.md

 }
 ```

+## Caveats

+Status Board is still fairly dumb in its ability to process data.
+For example, it won't accept float values so we have to convert our data to whole numbers.
+As I uncover other oddities they will be mentioned here.

 ## Configuration

 Beyond setting some environment variables, Mater is designed to be "configuration-free".
 It handles requests from a Status Board client, proxies the request to a Graphite server, and reformats the response to comply with the client's JSON format.